babbadeckl/OverTheWire-Writeups/Natas/readme.md

 ![Image of the website](Pictures/natas_15_02_15_19_47.png)

-Looking at the source code, we indeed see, that there is nothing on this website, besides an image containing a singel pixel.
+Looking at the source code, we indeed see, that there is nothing on this website, besides an image containing a single pixel.

 ![Image of the website](Pictures/natas_15_02_15_20_43.png)